Rare Chance for Gem 1929 Double Eagle at GreatCollections

 The vast majority of 1929 double eagles remained in the vaults and were not released into circulation.
 This was because, as well-known numismatist Roger Burdette has noted, most double eagles struck up through the end of 1929 were blocked into their storage cage.
 Removal required the breaking “of multiple vault seals, moving hundreds of coin bags, then reversing the whole process on closing the cage.”
 Therefore, as soon as President Roosevelt’s 1933 gold recall went into effect, all gold coins remaining in Treasury Department vaults were melted and (mostly) formed into gold bars.

 Luckily for collectors, 1,000 coins were sent to the U.S. Treasury Office for sale to private collectors and roughly 22,000 were distributed by the Philadelphia Mint during 1929.
 While most of these coins were undoubtedly returned as part of the gold recall, a small number survived in private hands.
-Today, the 1929 has one of the lowest survival rates of the Saint-Gaudens double eagle series and is quite difficult to find in high grades.
+Today, the 1929 is considered one of the rare key dates and is missing from most Saint-Gaudens double eagle collections.

 Design